Poker is a hard way to make an easy living.

 - The emotional swings aren’t as big.

-Avoiding emotional swings is another largely underrated aspect of small field tournaments.
+Avoiding emotional swings is another underrated benefit of playing small field tournaments.

 How Much Money Am I Making?!

-Let’s talk about how making money at online poker really works.
+Let’s talk about how making money playing online really works.

 - $ per game